Obstacle Limitation Surfaces (Plural)

 Notwithstanding current ICAO SARPs referred to above, the ICAO document “Aerodrome Obstacle Surfaces – The New Concept” by the ICAO OLS Task Force dated May 2016 provides a window into the future of airspace protection around airports.
 In essence, this document lays out the conceptual foundation for the comprehensive review of ICAO document suite which currently informs contracting States on matters relating to the protection of airspace and subsequently the height of terrestrial structures.

 The (draft) document (emphasis added) notes that much of the origins of the architecture of the OLS originate in the 1950s and mostly reflect operational considerations at that time.
 Importantly, the key driver behind this review is that the OLS no longer reflects the performance characteristics of modern aircraft and air navigation systems.
-Although it is not the intention to merge these two sets of surfaces, the time has come to revisit the practical application of airspace protection.
-The document presents the vision for the future management of obstacles within the aerodrome boundary and in the vicinity of an aerodrome given that aircraft and systems performances have evolved and significantly reduced aircraft deviations from desired flight paths and considering the need to create a better economical balance between urban density and airspace.
+The time has come to revisit the practical application of airspace protection and this document presents the vision for the future management of obstacles within the aerodrome boundary and in the vicinity of an aerodrome.
+This is timely given that aircraft and systems performances have evolved and significantly reduced aircraft deviations from desired flight paths and considering the need to create a better economic balance between urban density and airspace protection.
 The ICAO OLS Task Force defines two new key terms for the surfaces which will collectively make up the OLS of the future:

 - Obstacle Free Surfaces (OFS): shall not be penetrated, except for special considerations for existing terrain and obstacles – approach, transitional and balked landing surfaces are to be categorised as OFS; and